Best health insurance in Canada for 2024

 • Counselling and speech therapy are covered in some plans

-Cons of GMS's health insurance:
+Cons of GMS health insurance

 • Some GMS policy reviews online have criticized the limited dental plan